Verstappen takes sprint race pole from Leclerc

 Hamilton said he felt the team had "underperformed" but it is clear Mercedes need to get to the bottom of what is causing the car's problems quickly if this season is not to be a total write-off.

 "It wasn't a great session.
-Came here with optimism and everyone is working hard at the factory but it is disappointing," the Briton told Sky Sports.
+Came here with optimism and everyone is working hard at the factory but it is disappointing," the Briton said.

 "There are things we should have done but we didn't.
 We will work as hard as we can to move up in the sprint race.